tymyrddin/purple/source/docs/incident-response/playbooks/insider-threat-escalation.md

 What did the investigation reveal about the monitoring posture?
 Were the logs adequate?
 Were they actually reviewed?

 The insider threat scenario is uncomfortable because it requires holding two things simultaneously: genuine respect for employee rights and a security response that may be adverse to the employee.
 The exercise does not resolve that tension.
-It makes it concrete so it can be addressed structurally rather than improvised when time matters.
+It makes it concrete so it can be addressed structurally rather than improvised when time is short.

 ## Outputs